Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Results

-We analyzed effects of distinct subtitling features by contrastive experiments differing only at one feature.
+We analyzed effects of distinct subtitling features by contrastive experiments differing only at one feature, see the paragraphs in this section.
 We distributed them randomly among the judges, regardless of their German skills.
-We can draw conclusions only on non-German speaking judges due to insufficient number of observations for the German-speaking group.
+After watching each document, the judge fills the questionnaire.

-In all cases, the results show a slight insignificant preference towards one variant of the feature in all three types of feedback (comprehension, weighted average of continuous rating, and overall rating at the end of video).
+In all cases, the results show a slight insignificant preference towards one variant of the feature in all three types of feedback that we collect: ``Comprehension'' is the proportion of correctly answered factual questions, ``Averaged Continuous Rating'' is an averaged feedback from button clicks, and ``Final rating'' summarizes the responses in the general section of questionnaires.

+For visually informative videos, we separately report the scores of ``Watching comfort'' which we collected in the general section of questionnaires.
+Some judges provided also textual feedback, examples are in \cref{sec:appendix_textual_feedback}.

-\side{Side} \shortmiddle{Below} \longmiddle{Long, middle} \all{sum, avg} \Final{\parbox{16mm}{ Final rating}} \Comprehension{\parbox{16mm}{ Compre\-hension}} \AvgCont{\parbox{16mm}{ Avg. cont. rating}} \Watching{\parbox{16mm}{ Watching comfort}}
+\side{Side} \shortmiddle{Below} \longmiddle{Long, middle} \all{sum, avg} \Final{\parbox{16mm}{ Final rating}} \Comprehension{\parbox{16mm}{ Compre\-hension}} \AvgCont{\parbox{16mm}{ Avg.
+Cont.
+Rating}} \Watching{\parbox{16mm}{ Watching comfort}}